BenHals/AirStream/README.md

 ### Data Formatting
 1. Each data set should be in a folder inside `RawData`, with the name of the folder being the unique ID of the data set, `$dataname$`.
  - This folder should contain a csv file named `$dataname$_full.csv`.
 The first column in this file should be a datetime, then a column for each sensor (feature) then a column for each auxiliary feature (used for evaluating relationship to weather, not for testing/training or deployment).
- - This folder should also contain a `$dataname_sensors.json` file giving the x,y positions for each sensor in meters.
+ - This folder should also contain a `$dataname$_sensors.json` file giving the x,y positions for each sensor in meters.
  - An example is shown in the `TestData` folder, and a jupyter notebook used to construct the files from raw data is given as `process_data_template.ipynb`.

 ### Running Evaluation
 2. The main evaluation entry point is `conduct_experiment.py`.
 This script runs all baselines and AirStream on a specified data set with all combinations of passed settings.
 The script also preprocesses the data file, setting the target sensor, removing auxiliary features and applying masking.
  - Important command line arguments availiable are:
   - `-rwf`: The `$dataname$` of the data set, must match the folder and files in `RawData`.
-  - `-hd`: If the data files have headers.
-Usually should be true.
+  - `-hd`: A flag denoting if the data files have headers.
+Usually should be set.
-  - `-ti`: The index of the sensor to designate the target, i.e. will be predicted.
+  - `-ti`: The index of the sensor to designate the target, i.e. the sensor which will be predicted.
 Can specify multiple to run multiple times using different targets e.g. `-ti 0 1 2` will run 3 times using sensor 0, 1 and 2 as targets.
   - `-bp` & `-bl`: The break percentage and break length respectively (in terms of observations seen).
 Used for masking.
 Defaults to bp of 0.02 and bl of 75.
   - `-d`: changing the directory containing input.
 Should be set to a parent directory containing a `RawData` directory.
   - `-o`: changing the directory containing output.
 Should be set to a parent directory containing a `experiments` directory.